dsyph3r/symblog-docs/docs/configuration-and-templating.rst

 1. It uses a hard link and ignores the Symfony2 routing system entirely.
 If you wanted to change the location of the contact page at any point you would have to find all references to the hard link and change them.
 2. It will ignore your environment controllers.
-Environments is something we haven't come across yet but you have been using them.
+Environments is something we haven't really explained yet but you have been using them.
 The ``app_dev.php`` front controller provides us access to our application in the ``dev`` environment.
 If you were to replace the ``app_dev.php`` with ``app.php`` you will be running the application in the ``prod`` environment.
 The significance of these environments will